ChatKitty/chatkitty-web-in-app-notification-guide/README.md

 ## Getting Started

-ℹ️  You will need a ChatKitty account to retrieve your application's API key from the [Chatkitty dashboard](https://dashboard.chatkitty.com/) that will then be used to obtain your application's data.
+ℹ️  You will need a ChatKitty account to retrieve your application's API key from the [ChatKitty dashboard](https://dashboard.chatkitty.com/) that will then be used to obtain your application's data.

 Once you set up your ChatKitty project, install all dependencies required for this example using the following command: